Analysis and Evaluations of Passive Microwave Measurements

 Development and evaluation of land surface emissivity estimates extracting from different methods (e.g., emissivity calculations from land surface emissivity model coupled with land surface model, or emissivity estimates from satellite observations) and its impact on the precipitation retrievals.

-An example of emissivity estimates over the Amazon (7S, 70W) from AMSR-E 19V, 37V and 85V measurements for the year of 2006 is shown in the following figure.
+An example of emissivity estimates over the Amazon (7S, 70W) from AMSR-E 19V, 37V and 85V measurements for the year of 2006 is shown in figure 1.
 Blue lines represent the calculated emissivity using AMSR-E brightness temperatures and the NCEP GDAS profiles of temperature, relative humidity and cloud mixing ratio.
 The red dots in the figure are calculated assuming clear sky (no clouds or precipitation in the vertical profile).
 Notice that the effect of clouds and precipitation on the brightness temperatures increases with frequency, which reflects on the highly varying 85V emissivity estimates.

 Other Publications and Conferences